Q: Are the Spring 2021 IEP coursees meeting online?

 - You are in your IEP class – the only difference is that the class is online.

-- Instructors will be dressing and acting as they always do.
-They will expect the same of all students in their class.
+- Instructors dress and act as if they are in a regular.
+They expect the same of all students in their class.

 - Present yourself in a manner that is respectful to instructors and fellow students – as you dress at the IEP.